ICdesigner21/ECG-Signal-Compression-and-Arrhythmia-Detection/README.md

 # ECG-Signal-Compression-and-Arrhythmia-Detection

-This project contains
+This project contains arrhythmia detection and compression of the ECG signal.

-1: Arrhythmia detection
-2: Compression

 Firstly, arrhythmia detection was performed, then compression of the ECG signal.